Established in 2010

 Overview of Mera Peak

-Mera Peak falls in the Mahalangur section, Barun sub section of the Himalayas.
-It is a prominent 6400 + meters peak in Nepal that falls under the authority of the Sagarmatha National Park for administrative purposes.
-Standing at a staggering altitude of 6476 meters above sea level, Mera Peak is considered as the tallest trekking peak in Nepal.
+Mera Peak lies in the Mahalangur section of the Himalayas, within the Barun sub-range, and administratively falls under the Sagarmatha National Park.
+Standing at 6,476 meters above sea level, it is regarded as the highest trekking peak in Nepal.

 Climb Facts